zuozhenggh/learning-library/data-management-library/goldengate/monitor-oggmp-em/create-em-mp-image/create-em-mp-image.md

   Watch this video if you want to know more about Discovering Oracle GoldenGate targets (both MA and Classic) in Enterprise Manager.
       [](youtube:KAfmbzGDe9E)

-**STEP 3:** Set Credentials to Oracle GoldenGate MA Marketplace Instances in Enterprise Manager Plug-in
+**STEP 3:** Set Monitoring Credentials to Oracle GoldenGate MA Marketplace Instances in Enterprise Manager Plug-in

 If you are an Enterprise Manager administrator, then you also have the option of storing credentials in a secure manner — as preferences or operation credentials.
 You can then use these credentials to perform different system management activities like real-time monitoring, patching, provisioning, and other target administrative operations.

-You need to set the Credentials (Monitoring and Preferred Credentials) for an MA instance.
-It is required to set preferred credentials to Oracle GoldenGate Service manager target for Oracle GoldenGate Microservices instances in addition to monitoring credentials.
-While setting preferred credentials for a Microservices instance, you need to add only the host credential.
+You need to set the credentials (Monitoring and Preferred Credentials) for an MA instance.

 To set the Monitoring credentials:
   1. Click **Setup**, select **Security**, and click **Monitoring Credentials** to display the **Monitoring Credentials** page.